jmartenstein/big-data-bowl-25/README.md

 Predict receiver / defense match ups

+Adapt distribution weights, so that 0.0 lines up line of scrimmage at line set; how far does this move at snap?

 Correlation of yards gained to expected points added in week1

 How long betweeen snap and next event?